We returned to the ship for lunch and our departure on the European waterways.

 We didn't see many container barges.
-Later in the trip we had a lecture on canals and other waterways and learned that the historic bridges limit the height of the boat transport to two containers high as shown here.
-As a result this has moved most of the container traffic onto the highways.
+Later in the trip we had a lecture on canals and other waterways and learned that historic bridges limit the height of the boat transport to two containers high as shown here.
+This has moved most of the container traffic onto the highways.

-Although we were too late in the season to see much in the way of fall color, in some places early in the trip there were leaves still on the trees.
+Although we were too late in the season to see much fall color, in some places early in the trip there were leaves still on the trees.
 This happened less and less as the days went on and we climbed into higher altitudes.

 Of course I had to take a picture of every horse that I saw.
-These folks must have been having a pleasant Sunday hack when they met a friend and stopped to chat.
+These folks were engaging in some tack repair in the middle of their Saturday hack.

 Another fun sight was the bicycle-built-for-two crossing the canal.
 This was the first one I have seen with a smaller seat for a child.

-The tandem bike was the original logo of my long-time employer, Tandem Computers, so I try to collect pictures of them too.
+The tandem bike was the original logo of my long-time employer, Tandem Computers, so I collect pictures of them.
 I was amused by the comment on the Wikipedia entry at the link: "This article may contain an excessive amount of intricate detail that may only interest a specific audience."
 Yeah, we're geeks and proud of it!